SublimeText/Sass/README.md

-# Sass and SCSS syntax for Sublime Text 3
+# SCSS and Sass syntax for Sublime Text 3

-- snippets
+- snippets to auto-complete Sass functions
-- completions
+- completions for CSS properties and values
-- symbols

 Highlights code using up to date specifications for properties and values to help you catch typos.

+Syntax highlighting should be very similar to CSS and LESS (which is maintained in parallel).

 ## Installation